aarontran/snr-filaments/agenda.md

 ### List of plots/subplots/tables

 Main text:
-* table, geometric average FWHMS + errs + m\_E for each filament
-  *need to format and save*
-* table, best fits for each filament
+* table, best fit parameters for each region
-  *need to format and save -- SAVE TO A PKL FILE OF SOME KIND*
-* plots, best fits for each filament
-  *done... figure out how to save.*
+  *rerun regions 11-13*
-* (table, average over flmts of best fits for each region) *need flmts 2-5*
+* table, average over flmts of best fits for each region *need flmts 2-5*
-* (table, best fit for each filament with eta2 = 1)
+* table, best fit for each filament with eta2 = 1
   *done, LaTeXed*
 * (table, best simple model fits for each filament -- highlight differences)
 * (table, best fit for global average)